bernwo/BernDirac/README.md

 The package was written in Wolfram Mathematica version 12.2 in Windows 10.

+# How to use?
+Download [BernDirac.wl](https://github.com/bernie-wu/BernDirac/blob/main/BernDirac.wl) and place it wherever you like.
+Then, in your Mathematica notebook, run `Get[<path-to-BernDirac.wl>]`.

 # Functions that this package provides.
 Importing [BernDirac.wl](https://github.com/bernie-wu/BernDirac/blob/main/BernDirac.wl) into your Mathematica notebook session yields the following additional functions:
  * **Ket[]**